Cat People (1942 film): Development

 In March 1942, producer Val Lewton ended his working relationship with independent producer David O. Selznick to work for RKO Radio Pictures' Charles Koerner, becoming the head of a new unit created to develop B-movie horror feature films.
 Writing in 2009, the film critic Kim Newman compared the Lewton productions to RKO's own B-movie mystery series based on The Falcon, which were, unlike Lewton's productions, "churned out".
-The Lewton productions were modestly budgeted compared to Universal's 1941 film The Wolf Man and Paramount's 1944 film The Uninvited, but had larger budgets than those for Producers Releasing Corporation (PRC) film The Mad Monster (1942) or Monogram's The Ape Man (1943).
-Cat People had a budget of around $135,000.
-This was significantly smaller than Universal had for 1943's Frankenstein Meets the Wolf Man but more than the $97,000 that the poverty row studio PRC spent on the 1940 film The Devil Bat.
+The Lewton productions were modestly budgeted compared to Universal productions like The Wolf Man (1941), or Paramount productions like The Uninvited (1944), but had larger budgets than those of Producers Releasing Corporation (PRC) films like The Mad Monster (1942), or Monogram films like The Ape Man (1943).
+Cat People had a budget of around $135,000, which was significantly less than Universal spent on Frankenstein Meets the Wolf Man (1943), but more than the $97,000 that the poverty row studio PRC spent on The Devil Bat (1940).